adiyatjubair90-dev/adiyatjubair90-dev/README.md

 If there's a project that pops up in my head, I'll make it.
 I enjoy designing and programming.

-## There are two projects I am currently working on:
+## There are two projects I am currently working on 🗂️:

 A portfolio website to display my projects, skills and experiences to other people.

 A data analytics and neural networking project (General for now, still TBD).

-## My experiences in the programming field:
+## My experiences in the programming field 🛠️:

 I have used languages such as Java, JavaScript, HTML/CSS, PHP, Python, C++, and Lua!